yaw001/Serial-Reproduction/README.md

 ## Serial reproduction paradigm
 One participant recall an intial random seed in which 15 dots are randomly distributed across the display.
 The response was then passed down to a second participant for recall and the process repeats till a serial reproducion is formed.

-### Motor experiment: Subjects were simply asked to reproduce a pattern of dots which is available on the side of the response panel throughout the task.
+### Motor experiment:
+Subjects were simply asked to reproduce a pattern of dots which is available on the side of the response panel throughout the task.

-#### Animation of the raw serial reproduction chains
+#### Animation of the raw serial reproduction chains:

 <p align="center">
   <img src="Animations/homogenous_motor.gif" width="500" align="middle">